Home

 Negotiating example

-The GM lays declares the following table for sample commodities in Daresido.
+The GM declares the following table for sample commodities in Daresido.

 Daresido Commodities